Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Estimation with the Gaver-Stehfest algorithm

 \subsection{Estimation when random variables are observed}

-In practice, we never observe $n_{\partial}^{(N)}$ (where $N>0$).
-Instead, we observe a sequence of random variables $\left(T_i^{(N)}\right)_{1\leq i \leq n_d}$, where $n_d\in\mathbb{N}^*$, distributed according to $n_{\partial}^{(N)}$ with possibly noise related to measurement errors.
-In this section, we check if the estimator defined in~\eqref{eq:estimator_gaver_stehfest_noise_free} can be adapted to this setting, and do not take into account noise related to measurements for simplicity.
-First, in Section~\ref{subsubsect:estimation_gaver_stehfest_random_variables}, we present the equivalent of~\eqref{eq:estimator_gaver_stehfest_noise_free} in the case where random variables distributed according to $n_{\partial}^{(N)}$ are observed.
+In practice, we never observe $n_{\partial}^{(N)}$.
+Instead, we observe a sequence of random variables~$\left(T_i^{(N)}\right)_{1\leq i \leq n_d}$, where $n_d\in\mathbb{N}^*$, distributed according to $n_{\partial}^{(N)}$ with possibly noise related to measurement errors.
+In this section, we check if the estimator defined in~\eqref{eq:estimator_gaver_stehfest_noise_free} can be adapted to this setting, and only take into account the noise related to sampling.
+First, in Section~\ref{subsubsect:estimation_gaver_stehfest_random_variables}, we present the equivalent of~\eqref{eq:estimator_gaver_stehfest_noise_free} in the case where random variables distributed according to~$n_{\partial}^{(N)}$ are observed.
 Then, in Section~\ref{subsubsect:choice_smoothing_parameter}, we present how we propose to choose the smoothing parameter of this new estimator.
-Finally, in Section~\ref{subsubsect:estimation_results_random_variables}, we present estimation results.
+Finally, in Section~\ref{subsubsect:estimation_results_random_variables}, we present estimation~results.